Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Pick Order.md

 # Pick Order

-A pick order is a directive to retrieve specific items from inventory and transport them to a designated location for processing or assembly.
+A **pick order** directs the retrieval of specific items from inventory and their transport to a designated location for processing or assembly.
 It ensures that all necessary components are collected and prepared for the next stage of production or fulfillment.

 ### Create a Pick Order: